CanDIG/federated-learning/README.md

 ### Analyzing Data

 We have examples in our `examples/` directory.

-Currently, we only have a demo for an MCODE data workflow with Katsu.
-To run this, make sure you have ingested our demo data into Katsu as detailed in [Ingesting Data](#ingesting-data)
+Please see each example's directory for detailed reproduction instructions.
 ## Development

 To run more existing services alongside Katsu, add the services to the `docker-compose.yaml` file and add their default configuration variables to `.default.env`.